 ISP – An Internet Service Provider, which provides Internet access to end users.

 Keyword– Words or a group of words that a person may search for in a search engine, such as Google or Bing.
 Keywords also refer to the terms you bid on through search engine marketing in trying to attract visitors to your website.
 Part of successful SEO is including keywords in your website copy.

 Keyword Density – The number of times a keyword or keyword phrase is used in the body of a page.
 This is a percentage value determined by the number of words on the page, as opposed to the number of times the specific keyword appears within it.

 Marketing Automation – The name given to software platforms designed for marketing departments and organizations to automate repetitive tasks.
 The use of a marketing automation platform is to streamline sales and marketing organizations by replacing high-touch, repetitive manual processes with automated solutions.

-Meta Descriptions – The blurb of text that appears when searchers see a page from your website on a search engine, like Google.
+strong>Meta Descriptions – The blurb of text that appears when searchers see a page from your website on a search engine, like Google.
 This text should be optimized to encourage searchers to click on your search result.

 Off-page Search Engine Optimization – A type of search engine optimization that focuses on creating references and backlinks to a website to increase the traffic to and ranking of the target website.
 Complements on-page optimization.